 Section 7704 of the Internal Revenue Code provides that publicly traded partnerships will, as a general rule, be taxed as corporations.
-However, an exception, referred to as the "Qualifying Income Exception," exists with respect to publicly traded partnerships of which 90% or more of the gross income for every taxable year consists of "qualifying income."
-Qualifying income includes income and gains derived from the transportation, storage, marketing and processing of crude oil, natural gas and products thereof and fertilizer.
+However, an exception, referred to in this discussion as the "Qualifying Income Exception," exists with respect to publicly traded partnerships of which 90% or more of the gross income for every taxable year consists of "qualifying income."
+Qualifying income includes income and gains derived from the transportation, storage, marketing and processing of crude oil, the storage and marketing of refined products, natural gas and products thereof and fertilizer.
 Other types of qualifying income include interest (other than from a financial business), dividends, gains from the sale of real property and gains from the sale or other disposition of capital assets held for the production of income that otherwise constitutes qualifying income.
 We estimate that less than 7% of our current gross income is not qualifying income; however, this estimate could change from time to time.
 Based upon and subject to this estimate, the factual representations made by us and our general partner and a review of the applicable legal authorities, Vinson & Elkins L.L.P. is of the opinion that at least 90% of our current gross income constitutes qualifying income.
 The portion of our income that is qualifying income may change from time to time.

 The IRS has made no determination as to our status or the status of the operating partnership for federal income tax purposes or whether our operations generate "qualifying income" under Section 7704 of the Internal Revenue Code.
 Instead, we will rely on the opinion of Vinson & Elkins L.L.P. on such matters.
-It is the opinion of Vinson & Elkins L.L.P. that, based upon the Internal Revenue Code, its regulations, published revenue rulings and court decisions and the representations described below, Sunoco Logistics Partners L.P. has been, is, and will continue to be, classified as a partnership for federal income tax purposes and our operating partnership will be disregarded as an entity separate from us for federal income tax purposes.
+It is the opinion of Vinson & Elkins L.L.P. that, based upon the Internal Revenue Code, its Treasury Regulations, published revenue rulings and court decisions and the representations described below, Sunoco Logistics Partners L.P. has been, is, and will continue to be, classified as a partnership for federal income tax purposes and our operating partnership will be disregarded as an entity separate from us for U.S. federal income tax purposes.

-In rendering its opinion, Vinson & Elkins L.L.P. has relied on the following factual representations made by us and our general partner:
+In rendering its opinion, Vinson & Elkins L.L.P. has relied on factual representations made by us and our general partner.
+Among the representations made by us and our general partner upon which Vinson & Elkins L.L.P. has relied are the following:

-- (a) Neither we nor the operating partnership has elected or will elect to be treated as a corporation; - (b) Sunoco Logistics Partners L.P. and Sunoco Logistics Partners Operations L.P. have been and will be operated in accordance with applicable partnership statutes, the applicable partnership agreement and in the manner described in this prospectus; and - (c) For each taxable year, more than 90% of our gross income has been and will be income that Vinson & Elkins L.L.P. has opined or will opine is "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.
+(a) Neither we nor the operating partnership has elected or will elect to be treated as a corporation;

+(b) Sunoco Logistics Partners L.P. and Sunoco Logistics Partners Operations L.P. have been and will be operated in accordance with applicable partnership statutes, the applicable partnership agreement and in the manner described in this prospectus; and

+(c) For each of our taxable years, more than 90% of our gross income has been and will be income from sources that Vinson & Elkins L.L.P. has opined or will opine as generating "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.